arielbh/SuiteValue.UI.Metro/README.md

     GoogleClientId- should be available after completing app registration.
     GoogleClientSecret - should be available after completing app registration.
     GoogleRedirectUrl - should be "urn:ietf:wg:oauth:2.0:oob"
+    GoogleScope - optional, you can specify more scopes to request approval from user.

 ## Configuring your app to be used with Facebook